 Debt Consolidation or Bankruptcy – What You Need To Know

-In fact, the federal government mandates that people who are considering filing for bankruptcy first participate in pre-filing credit counseling within 180 days of filing, and debt consolidation is one of the options credit counselors often discuss with their clients.
+In fact, the federal government mandates that people who are considering filing for bankruptcy first participate in pre-filing credit counseling within 180 days of filing, and debt consolidation is one option credit counselors often discuss with their clients.

 The Reality of Debt Consolidation

-In most cases, lenders who provide debt consolidation programs will demand collateral against the loan – that usually means leveraging your family home, your vehicle, or your business.
+In most cases, lenders who provide debt consolidation programs will demand collateral against the loan, which usually means leveraging your family home, vehicle, or business.
 While doing this can help you keep your credit rating and avoid bankruptcy, it’s also a big gamble.
 Why?
 Because a debt consolidation loan doesn’t actually reduce the amount of money you owe, it simply restructures your debt into one big payment.
-Ask yourself this – if you’re already either struggling to make all of your payments, or you’re unable to keep up with your current bills, what difference will be lumping everything together make?
+Ask yourself this – if you’re already either struggling to make all of your payments or you’re unable to keep up with your current bills, what difference will be lumping everything together make?
 The fact is that if you really could afford to pay off your debts, you’d have done it already.

 Bankruptcy or Debt Consolidation

-Under a Chapter 13 bankruptcy, you will need to make payments on a portion of your debts for 36-60 months, however, you won’t need to deal with your creditors individually, and better yet you pay no interest 0% and, you can actually avoid foreclosure on your family home.
-In a nutshell, a chapter 13 bankruptcy is similar to a consolidation loan in that you’ll need to make payments on a portion of your debts, however, you won’t risk losing your home like you would under a debt consolidation program.
+Under a Chapter 13 bankruptcy, you will need to make payments on a portion of your debts for 36-60 months.
+However, you won’t need to deal with your creditors individually, and better yet, you pay no interest 0% and can actually avoid foreclosure on your family home.
+In a nutshell, a chapter 13 bankruptcy is similar to a consolidation loan in that you’ll need to make payments on a portion of your debts; however, you won’t risk losing your home as you would under a debt consolidation program.

 A qualified attorney will help you decide if bankruptcy is the best option for you, and that is why we offer a free consultation to all our clients.